- Internship Program Home

 To report another problem, please contact firstname.lastname@example.org

-Approval of credit-bearing (BIOL/INES) summer internships: Given the current COVID-19 pandemic and in accordance with Marquette’s current COVID-19 guidelines, the Department of Biological Sciences and the Environmental Studies program will not be approving on-site (i.e. in person) internship experiences for BIOL/INES academic credit this summer.
-In making this decision, we considered the fact that Wisconsin and many other states are currently under safer-at-home orders, the fluidity of the COVID-19 situation, and most importantly, the health and safety of our students.
-Internship placements where a student would be working 100 % remotely may still be considered for approval for academic credit.
-Students should apply as usual through the Launch Internship Program website to seek approval of their remote internship opportunities as a BIOL/INES credit bearing internship.
-We understand from many students and employers that numerous internship opportunities are being cancelled this summer and recruitment plans are on hold for the Fall semester.
-We will continue to evaluate the situation as the Fall semester approaches, but please note it remains a possibility that we will not be approving on-site internship experiences for BIOL/INES credit this coming Fall semester also.
+Approval of credit-bearing (BIOL/INES) internships: Given the current COVID-19 pandemic and in accordance with Marquette’s current COVID-19 guidelines, the Department of Biological Sciences and the Environmental Studies program will approve on-site (i.e. in person) internship experiences for BIOL/INES academic credit only if the internship conditions adhere to the University’s COVID safely guidelines.
+In making internship approval decisions, we will consider the fluidity of the COVID-19 situation, and most importantly, the health and safety of our students.
+Internship placements where a student would be working 100 % remotely will continue to be considered for approval for academic credit.
+Students should apply as usual through the Launch Internship Program website to seek approval of their internship opportunity as a BIOL/INES credit bearing internship.

 Internships that qualify for the academic credit through the Launch Internship Program are opportunities that allow a student to investigate a career related to the biological sciences in depth.
 The experience must have clearly defined learning objectives/goals that are related to the professional goals of the biological sciences and/or environmental studies student.
 Internships may be part-time or full-time.